2023 Super Bowl Prop Odds & Bonuses

-Super Bowl prop betting focuses on hundreds of on-field and off-field aspects of the Super Bowl.
-The game itself is one of the most heavily bet games every year; Super Bowl props take it to an entirely different betting level.
+Super Bowl prop betting focuses on hundreds of on-field and off-field aspects of the NFL’s biggest game.
+The contest itself is one of the most heavily bet games every year.
+Super Bowl props, however, take the experience to an entirely different betting level.

 Super Bowl prop bets can get extremely varied and all-encompassing.
-If it happens on or off the field during the Super Bowl, you’re likely able to bet on it.
-If you’re in Michigan and interested in making a Super Bowl prop bet or two for this year’s game, here’s a short, easy-to-follow guide to getting them down.
+If something happens on or off the field during the Super Bowl, you’re likely able to bet on it.
+If you’re in Michigan and interested in making a Super Bowl prop bet or two here’s a short, easy-to-follow guide.

 The first thing you need to do before you can even think about making a Super Bowl prop bet at an online sportsbook app in Michigan is to register for an account.

 The process is pretty simple — no more difficult than signing up for any kind of service, really — and you’ll be able to complete it all fairly quickly once you begin.

 Here are the steps you’ll need to take to register, and then make, Super Bowl prop bets:

 - Find the sportsbook that suits you: The best way to do this is to use the links we provide here at PlayMichigan and click through.
 Our links will give you access to bonus offers you can’t get anywhere else.